RuixZh/Matching-Publication-to-SDG/README.md

 # Matching Research Publications to SDG

-The source code is for the paper: ”Matching Research Publications to the United Nations’ Sustainable Development Goals by Multi-Label-Learning with Hierarchical Categories" accepted in DSAA 2020 by Rui Zhang, Maéva Vignes, Ulrich Steiner, Arthur Zimek.
+The source code for the paper: ”Matching Research Publications to the United Nations’ Sustainable Development Goals by Multi-Label-Learning with Hierarchical Categories" accepted in DSAA 2020 by Rui Zhang, Maéva Vignes, Ulrich Steiner, Arthur Zimek.

 ```